TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 .. math::
     \mathbf{x}_k = \left(X~~U~~Y~~V~~Z~~W~~\delta t_R~~\dot{\delta t}_R \right)^{\text{T}}.

-We can already observe that we have more three more parameters to estimate (U, V, W) which are the velocities on the X, Y and Z directions.
+We can already observe that we have three more parameters to estimate (U, V, W) which are the velocities on the X, Y and Z directions.
-If our state vector modified (with respect to the static case) then our intuition will tell us that we need to define a new transition matrix, a new process noise matrix.
+If our state vector is modified (with respect to the static case) then our intuition will tell us that we need to define a new transition matrix, a new process noise matrix.
 Which is exactly what we are going to do next, therfore:

 .. math::